ENA-Speedrunning-Tools/Katie-Save-Helper/README.md

 #### Hardware Seed Mode

 * *EnaTaxiMood_Target* : Which side of ENA will talk during the second dialogue line of the first Taxi Driver interaction
-    * Value can be 'Meanie' or 'Salesman', the default value is 'Meanie'
+    * Values can be 'Meanie' or 'Salesman', the default value is 'Meanie'

 #### General Settings

 * *NaturalSeedsOnly* : Whether the mod's psuedo-randomizer should exclusively generate seeds the game itself can naturally generate
-    * Value can be 'true' and 'false', the default value is 'true'
+    * Values can be 'true' and 'false', the default value is 'true'
     * When set to 'true', only positive seed values can be generated.
 When set to 'false', both positive and negative seed values can be generated
 * *SearchAttemptLimit* : Maximum number of attempts the psuedo-randomizer will make to find a matching seed before quitting
-    * Value can be any integer, the default value is '1000000'
+    * Values can be any integer, the default value is '1000000'

 </details>